freebsd/freebsd-quarterly/2020q1/sysctlmibinfo2.md

 objects and sysctlmif\_treebyname("dev.pcm") returns a tree where "dev.pcm" is the root node and each subtree represents an audio device.

-Obviously sysctlmibinfo2 benefits of the features of sysctlinfo: handles nodes up to CTL\_MAXNAME levels, supports capability mode, seeking a node by its name (avoiding to explore the MIB just to find the corresponding OID), gets all info about a node in a time, manages a name with a NULL level or expanded with an input for the sysctl handler.
+Obviously sysctlmibinfo2 benefits of the features of sysctlinfo: handles OIDs up to CTL\_MAXNAME levels, supports capability mode, seeking an object by its name (avoiding to explore the MIB just to find the corresponding OID), gets all info about an object in a time, manages a name with a NULL level or expanded with an input for the sysctl handler.

 The library can be installed via the devel/sysctlmibinfo2 port, a manual page